 - The Helmholtz Association earned roughly 150 million euros in revenues through partnerships with industry in 2015.

 - The Max Planck Society runs Max Planck Innovation, a separate technology transfer company.
 It currently oversees roughly 1,200 inventions and has shareholdings in 16 companies.

 - The Leibniz Association especially supports small and medium-sized enterprises with a wide range of services that it offers on its Transfer website (in German).

 The German Research Foundation (DFG) also supports knowledge transfer between research and industry.
 One example is a transfer project on OLED technology in which the University of Augsburg and lighting manufacturer Osram are jointly researching ways of increasing the energy-efficiency and operating life of this promising technology.

 Approx. 405,000 R&D personnel, among them 231,000 researchers

 Distribution of the internal industrial research budget: 9% small enterprises (up to 249 employees), 5% medium-sized enterprises (250–499), 86% large enterprises (more than 499 employees).
 The largest share, amounting to almost 50 per cent of total industry R&D spending, is invested by companies with at least 10,000 employees

-Roughly 35% of internal R&D spending in industry was invested in the automotive sector, 17% in the electrical engineering sector, almost 14% in the chemical and pharmaceutical industries and about 10% in mechanical engineering.
+Roughly 35 per cent of internal R&D spending in industry was invested in the automotive sector, 16 per cent in the electrical engineering sector, almost 13 per cent in the chemical and pharmaceutical industries and about 9 per cent in mechanical engineering.
 Almost exactly as much – a good 8 per cent – was invested by professional, scientific and technical service providers.

-The highest number of R&D employees in German industry – roughly 27% – are employed by the automotive industry, while almost 21% work in the electrical engineering sector and approx. 11% in the chemical and pharmaceutical industry.
+The highest number of R&D employees in German industry – roughly 26 per cent – are employed by the automotive industry, while almost 20 per cent work in the electrical engineering sector and approx. 10 per cent in the chemical and pharmaceutical industry.